 Why Grip Size Matters

-Measuring your grip size is easy and can be done at home.
+Measuring your tennis racket grip size is easy and can be done at home.
 Here’s how:

 - Hold the racket in your dominant hand.